aplteam/DotNetZip/README.md

 When the folder `foo` lives in `tmp/MyStuff/` then you could use this:

 ```
-      myZip.Add 'tmp/MyStuff/foo/readme.txt'
+      myZip.Add '/tmp/MyStuff/foo/readme.txt'
-      myZip.Add'tmp/MyStuff/foo/sub/foo.dll'
+      myZip.Add '/tmp/MyStuff/foo/sub/foo.dll'
 ```

 The obvious disadvantage is that the full path is preserved in the ZIP file, meaning that the files can only ever be unzipped into `/tmp/MyStuff/`; if that does not exist, the operation will fail.

 ### Specifying a parent folder

-To get around this you can specify a parent folder as left argument, and specify on the right everything that should be preserved, `foo/` in our case:
+To get around this you can specify a parent folder as left argument, and specify on the right everything what should be preserved, `foo/` in our case:

 ```
-      'tmp/MyStuff/' myZip.Add 'foo/readme.txt'
+      '/tmp/MyStuff/' myZip.Add 'foo/readme.txt'
-      'tmp/MyStuff/' myZip.Add 'foo/sub/foo.dll'
+      '/tmp/MyStuff/' myZip.Add 'foo/sub/foo.dll'
 ```

 Note that it does not matter whether the left argument carries a trailing separator or not, and that it does not matter whether the right argument(s) carry a leading separator or not: `DotNetZip` works that out.